Deputy Intel Chief Sue Gordon Is Out After Trump Snub

 “She’s been a staunch believer in the Intelligence Community’s responsibility to speak truth to power,” said a former senior intelligence official.
 “You wouldn’t want to lose that when she walks out the door.”

-Gordon’s departure comes as Trump works to overhaul the upper echelons of the Intelligence Community.
-On July 28, he tweeted that Coats would leave ODNI on Aug.
-15, and that he would nominate Republican Rep. John Ratcliffe to take his place.
+Gordon’s departure came as Trump worked to overhaul the upper echelons of the Intelligence Community.
+After announcing in a July 28 tweet that Coats would leave ODNI on Aug.
+15, Trump said he would nominate Republican Rep. John Ratcliffe to take his place.
 But Ratcliffe faced a tough confirmation process and quickly withdrew his name from consideration following controversy over his political allegiance to the president and apparent inaccuracies on his resume.

-After Coats’ departure, someone will have to step in as the acting director of national intelligence.
-Gordon initially looked like a likely candidate to fill that role, but shortly after Trump announced Coats’ impending departure, reports emerged that he wanted someone other than Gordon to take his place.
-And before news of her impending departure broke, the White House asked ODNI for a list of senior intelligence officials who had been at the department for 90 days or more–apparently part of a search for people qualified to take Coats’ role.
+Gordon initially looked like a likely candidate to fill the role, but shortly after Trump announced Coats’ impending departure, reports emerged that he wanted someone other than Gordon to take his place.
+And before news of her impending departure broke, the White House had asked ODNI for a list of senior intelligence officials who had been at the department for 90 days or more–apparently part of a search for people qualified to take Coats’ role.

-In Gordon’s absence, the president can appoint any Senate-confirmed executive branch official or anyone at ODNI who meets the requirements of the White House list.

 Gordon spent decades in government, and she built a reputation as an effective, non-partisan workhorse with fans in both parties on Capitol Hill.
 At her Congressional hearing to be Coats’ deputy (a Senate-confirmed post to which Trump nominated her), her broad support actually generated levity.
 Mark Warner, the Vice Chairman of the Senate Intelligence Committee, cited a post on the Cipher Brief about her in his opening remarks: